Damp can cause structural damage to your home as well as making some health problems worse.

 - Condensation causes damp areas by soaking into absorbent surfaces like wallpaper and paint.
 These damp areas often attract black mould.
 This is the biggest cause of damp in homes and is easily prevented

 - Rising damp is caused by water rising from the ground but most homes are protected against this

-- Structural defects, such as missing roof tiles, cause penetrating damp.
-This is usually found on external walls or ceilings following rain
+- Caused by structural defects, such as missing roof tiles, penetrating damp is usually found on external walls or ceilings following rain

-- Leaky water and waste pipes.
-This will make affected areas look and feel damp regardless of the weather conditions outside.
+- Leaky water and waste pipes will make affected areas look and feel damp regardless of the weather conditions outside.

 Dealing with condensation and mould